Tiaohsun31/vue-datatable-tailwind/README.md

 - Added `useBatchSelection` to handle large data selections, enabled by default for datasets exceeding 10,000 entries.
 - Modified some default values.
 - Default mobile view only supports next/previous page navigation.
+- Added `clickRowToSelect`, which allows you to select a table row by clicking on it.
+- Added selection-checkbox slot to customize the selection box.

 ## Usage Suggestions